 Since the beginning of the City's involvement as an entitlement community in the CDBG and HOME programs, a priority has been to assist lower income residents make necessary repairs to their homes.
 The City offers the Safety First Program through Joseph Corporation, which helps fund emergency home repairs through a zero percent, deferred loan to assist income-eligible homeowners with up to $4,999.
 The City also offers the Home Improvement Incentive Program (HIIP) which offers single family homeowners a rebate of up to $2,000 to make home improvements visible from the street.

 Down Payment Assistance

 Redeveloping Foreclosed Properties

 The City of Aurora received $3,083,568, through the federal Housing and Economic Recovery Act (HERA) to acquire and redevelop foreclosed properties to reduce incidents of abandonment and blight within our community.
 View information about just a few of the homes we saved.

 The Community Housing Advocacy and Development (CHAD) partnered with the City to purchase and rehab homes so they could be rented to households whose income did not exceed 50% of the Chicago Area Median Family Income.
 Please visit their website for more information.

 Additional Benefits for Seniors & Disabled Residents

 Special assistance programs for seniors and/or persons with disabilities were implemented several years ago.
-These include: grants up to $2,000 per qualifying household to add security features to their homes, such as installing smoke detectors, deadbolt locks, or security lighting; and grants to cover their cost of replacing deteriorated parkway sidewalks, curbs and drive approaches.
+Programs include: grants up to $2,000 per qualifying household to add security features to their homes, such as installing smoke detectors, deadbolt locks, or security lighting; and grants to cover their cost of replacing deteriorated parkway sidewalks, curbs and drive approaches.